Today his mother told him to never go into the basement.

 “Everything’s never now.”

-His mom quietly folded the last pair of warm undies fresh out of the dryer.
+His mom quietly folded the last pair of dryer warmed undies.
+“I will always love you.”

-“Love you too … is it because of the still?” he asked while demolishing his chocolate chip cookie in one satisfying bite.
+“Love you too.
+Is it because of the still?” he quipped before obliterating his chocolate chip cookie in one satisfying bite.

 ~

-At 5am he walked into his parents room and poked his dad in the back with a broom handle.
+At 5am he walked into his parents bedroom and poked his dad’s fleshy deltoid with a broom handle.

 “Pops.
 I want to learn how to make corn liquor.
-I need a job that pays, man, so I can buy a Mac and get Promethean.
-I’m a good worker; absolutely heel-toe.
+I need a job that pays, man, so I can buy a Mac and wax Promethean.
+I’m focused, resolute.
 I can clock before school, after school, weekends.
 I want to be your deputy.
 POPS!
 You awake?”

 “Now I am.
 Meet me in the kitchen.
 Five minutes.”

-Jackson ran out of the bedroom, brushed his teeth, donned the yellow hard hat his Uncle gave him for his birthday and skipped down the hallway with bona fide momentum.
+Jackson ran out of the bedroom, brushed his teeth, donned the yellow hard hat and safety glasses his Uncle gave him for his birthday, snapped on some green rubber gloves and a COVID mask, and skipped down the hallway with bona fide momentum.

 ⌘